-The vast majority of churches require online gift-givers to go through at least three steps to submit an offering.
+When presented with the option of going through an involved process to tithe or using a one-step process, people will always choose the latter.
+Even so, the vast majority of churches require online gift-givers go through at least three steps to submit an offering.

-Requiring your members to take multiple steps will cause some members to abandon the form without giving.
+Requiring your members to take multiple steps will cause some to abandon the form without giving.

-They will be directed to a prewritten email where they just have to click send to confirm their order.
+- They will then be directed to a prewritten email where they just have to click send to confirm their contribution.
 It’s that easy!

-Takeaway: By keeping the online tithing process as quick and easy as possible, your church is making it possible for anyone to give from anywhere.
+Takeaway: By keeping the church online tithing process as quick and easy as possible, you make it possible for anyone to give from anywhere.

 To encourage church members to stay on your website long enough to tithe, you’ll need to remove a lot of the excess wording and any images that don’t add meaning or value to your site.